0xCB-dev/docs.keeb.supply/content/0xcb-tutel-pad/assembly/index.md

 <br>Let's start the assembly with the PCB.
 ![pcb](pcb.jpg)

 <br>The first step is to solder in the header pins for the controller.
-Instrcutions can be found [here]({{< ref "/basics/soldering/promicro" >}}).
+Instructions can be found [here]({{< ref "/basics/soldering/promicro" >}}).
 On the PCB you will see text, indicating on which side which component is supposed to go.
 ![text](text.jpg)

 <br>Now solder in the reset button.
 Again, please pay attention on which side of the PCB you have to solder it on.